 The reason why credit card balances can quickly build up on cards with high APRs is because of compounding interest charges that occur on a daily basis.

-At the end of each day, the interest charge is calculated and added to your balance for the next day.
+At the end of each day, credit card interest is calculated and added to your balance for the next day.
 This continues every day for the billing period, so the interest you're charged one day becomes part of the balance on which interest is charged the next day, and so on.
-At the end of the month, the lender will add up all of these daily interest charges and put it on your card as a finance charge.
+At the end of the month, the lender will add up all of these daily interest charges on your purchases and put it on your card as a finance charge.

-Most credit cards provide an interest-free grace period of around 21 days — starting from the day your monthly statement is generated, to the day your payment is due.
-However, if you don't pay it during that time, an interest charge will go into effect and you will end up with a balance that rolls over to the next month.
+Most credit cards provide an interest-free grace period of around 21 days–starting from the day your monthly statement is generated, to the day your payment is due.
+However, if you don't pay it during that time, an interest charge will go into affect and you will end up with a balance that rolls over to the next month.

 Is credit card interest charged monthly?

 Interest is charged on a monthly basis in the form of a finance charge on your bill.
-If you have a revolving balance, you will lose that 21-day interest-free grace period on purchases.
-Interest will accrue on a daily basis, between the time your statement is issued and the due date, which means that you'll have an even larger balance due, even if you haven't used your card during that month.
+Interest will accrue on a daily basis, between the time your next statement is issued and the due date, which means that you'll have an even larger balance due, even if you haven't used your card during that month.

 Let's say you didn't pay off your card in full in August and you have a $1000 balance that carries over until you receive a new statement on September 1.
-Even though your payment isn't due until September 30, interest will be accruing every day between September 1 and when you pay it, because you've lost the grace period.
+Even though your payment isn't due until September 30, interest will be accruing every day between September 1 and when you pay it.

 How do I pay down my credit card?